aabughosh/certsuite-operator-plugin/README.md

 [here](https://github.com/test-network-function/cnf-certsuite-operator?tab=readme-ov-file#how-to-customize-the-cnf-certification-suite-run),
 by navigating to the corresponding tabs and using the `create` option.

-The CNF certification test results will appear under the `CNF certification Suite CR's` tab under `Results`, corresponding to the created cnf certification run CR name.
+The CNF certification test results will appear under the `CNF certification Suite CR's` corresponding to the created cnf certification run CR name. see example:

+![cnfCertificationSuiteRun-CR-list](doc/cnfCertificationSuiteRun-CR-list.png)

+Under the `Results` tab you can find the CNF certification suites results.

 See example:

-![cnfCertificationSuiteRun-CR-list](doc/cnfCertificationSuiteRun-CR-list.png)

 ![cnfCertificationSuiteRun-results](doc/cnfCertificationSuiteRun-results.png)